Learning-Augmented Robust Algorithmic Recourse: Omitted Details from Section

 \subsection{Additional Experimental Details}

 The experiments were conducted on two laptops: an Apple M1 Pro and a 2.2 GHz 6-Core Intel Core i7.
-Our algorithm that generates results for the robustness versus consistency trade-off takes 45-60 minutes to run to generate each of the subfigures in Figure~\ref{fig:trade-off}.
+Average runtime (across datasets/model) to generate a robust recourse for Algorithm~\ref{alg:l1-linf}, ROAR~\citep{UpadhyayJL21}, and RBR~\citep{NguyenBN+22} are 0.001, 1,0, and 40 seconds, respectively.
+The total runtime of Algorithm~\ref{alg:l1-linf} to generate Figure~\ref{fig:trade-off} was 45-60 minutes, depending on the subfigure.

 In our robustness versus consistency experiments in Section~\ref{sec:findings}, we choose $\alpha = 0.5$ and find the $\lambda$ that maximizes the validity with respect to the original model $\thetaz$ in each round of cross-validation.
 The range of $\lambda$ values found to maximize the $\thetaz$ validity for each setting is reported in Table~\ref{tab:lambdas}.